Why a Multidisciplinary Response to CSEC?

 - Exploited youth deserve the benefits of a coordinated, multidisciplinary response

-In collaboration with the Office of the District Attorney Daniel F. Conley, SEEN partners drafted the Safe Harbor provisions of Massachusetts’s first-ever anti-human trafficking law that was enacted in 2012.
+In collaboration with the Office of Former District Attorney Daniel F. Conley, SEEN partners drafted the Safe Harbor provisions of Massachusetts’s first-ever anti-human trafficking law that was enacted in 2012.